abhideepd/angular/adev/src/content/tutorials/first-app/steps/05-inputs/README.md

-# Add an input parameter to the component
+# Add an input parameter to the componen

 This tutorial lesson demonstrates how to create a component `@Input()` and use it to pass data to a component for customization.